Skip to content

 INTRODUCTION (Click Me)

 Welcome to our interactive launchpad and hub for contributing to power grid mapping via OpenStreetMap!
-Click on a country or state below to start mapping power infrastructure directly in JOSM. 🚀 If this is your first time grid mapping, please go through the Starter-Kit.
+Click on a country or state below to start mapping power infrastructure directly in iD or JOSM. 🚀 If this is your first time grid mapping, please go through the JOSM Starter-Kit or iD Starter-Kit.
 You can use the #MapYourGrid hashtag in your changeset to show your support for our initiative when you make an edit!
 To start mapping, please open JOSM, ensure that remote control is activated in Preferences and load your data:

-2. The Osmose, Global Energy Monitor, and Wikidata buttons provide hint layer data, which you can read about in our Tools and Strategies page.
+2. The Osmose, Global Energy Monitor, and Wikidata buttons provide hint layer data, which you can read about in our page Strategies.
 Please note that hint layers only work at a national level.

 Map Legend for the recommended MapCSS (Click Me)